techidaily/site-windows11/source/_posts/unlocking-your-console-dreams-choose-windows-for-games.md

  Nowadays, we can play the classics that took advantage of 3dfx's Voodoo "graphic accelerators" through custom "wrappers".
 Those apps add a layer of compatibility over our modern GPUs that can run classic DOS or Windows 9x 3D-accelerated titles in modern OSes.
 If those "modern OSes" are called "Windows".

  Do you remember playing F.E.A.R., or any other old favorite title, using Creative's EAX impressive multichannel positional 3D audio?
-Microsoft's Windows Vista "broke" compatibility with EAX, but Creative issued a fix in the form of its[Creative ALchemy app](https://support.creative.com/Downloads/searchdownloads.aspx?filename=ALMY) .
+Microsoft's Windows Vista "broke" compatibility with EAX, but Creative issued a fix in the form of its [Creative ALchemy app](https://support.creative.com/Downloads/searchdownloads.aspx?filename=ALMY) .
 For Windows only, of course.

  You can try an "open" alternative,[OpenAL Soft](https://github.com/kcat/openal-soft) , but it might not perform as well.
 However, it's better in that, unlike Creative's solution, it's "hardware agnostic", and you can use it with any modern audio system.

- At least, you can improve your games' visuals like on Windows with[Reshade](https://reshade.me/) .
-You only have to use[vkBasalt](https://github.com/DadSchoorse/vkBasalt) , manually import Reshade's shaders, ensure the ones you want to use work, and customize them without a GUI.
+ At least, you can improve your games' visuals like on Windows with [Reshade](https://reshade.me/) .
+You only have to use [vkBasalt](https://github.com/DadSchoorse/vkBasalt) , manually import Reshade's shaders, ensure the ones you want to use work, and customize them without a GUI.
 If all that sounds like a chore instead of "fun", maybe Linux gaming isn't the best option for you.

 ### 5\.
 Windows Gives You the Latest and Greatest, Day One